-The financial results for the year ended 31 December 2020 is reflected in the accompanying financial statements.
-The directors consider the state of the company's affairs to be satisfactory despite challenges faced during the year.
-The directors project a positive business outlook for the coming year following the resolution of the challenges faced during the current year.
+The financial results for the year ended 31 December 2021 is reflected in the accompanying financial statements.
+The directors consider the state of the company's affairs to be satisfactory following improved performance over the previous year.
+The directors project a positive business outlook for the coming year.